 You can also use a free app like Monosnap to grab a screenshot.

 These screenshots help us pinpoint any system issues or errors a little faster.
-Thank you so much for your patience while we work to solve this issue!!
+Thank you so much for your patience while we work to resolve this issue!!